Libs of TikTok: Educational facilities and bomb threats

 Multiple educational facilities and institutions that were featured in posts by Libs of TikTok have reported receiving bomb threats afterwards.
 When contacted by Vice, Raichik stated that "the threats had nothing to do with her or her followers."
 According to an October 2023 report by Vice, out of 42 establishments featured in Libs of TikTok posts that Vice contacted, 11 schools and school districts had reported receiving bomb threats.
 Although a direct connection between Libs of TikTok's posts and the threats were not made, some have found the nature of these threats to be unusual.

 In August 2023, an Ellen Ochoa Elementary School (part of Union Public Schools in Tulsa, Oklahoma) librarian's video was edited and shared by Libs of TikTok and reposted by Oklahoma State Superintendent Ryan Walters.
 After the video was shared, both Ellen Ochoa Elementary School and the librarian's home received multiple bomb threats.
 Bombing threats were accompanied by letters to media threatening to bomb "every school in the union district", unless the schools stopped "pushing this woke ideology".

 In August 2023, Libs of TikTok accused a California elementary school of being "racist against white people".
 The next day, a bomb threat was emailed to the school and it was evacuated; local police described the email as having "racial undertones".
 Around the same time, a library in Davis, California, became the target of bomb threats after Libs of TikTok tweeted about an event in the establishment which resulted in a group of speakers being asked to leave over speech that was hostile towards trans athletes.
 According to local police, the threats were laden with hate speech of some kind.

 In September 2023, a school in Illinois received three bomb threats in four days after Libs of TikTok posted a picture of one of its classrooms where a Pride flag was hanging.
 The school evacuated students twice, on consecutive days, after the threats were received.

+In November 2023, Raichik posted an image of herself smiling with a copy of USA Today featuring the front-page headline "When Libs of TikTok posts, threats increasingly follow".
+Will Carless, the reporter who wrote the piece, reported experiencing "harassment, bomb threats and death threats dozens of times".

-In February 2024, NBC News reported 33 instances of violent threats being made against individuals or organizations that Libs of TikTok had previously posted about since November 2020, 20 of which were bomb threats.
+In February 2024, NBC News reported 33 instances of violent threats being made against individuals or organizations that Libs of TikTok had previously posted about since November 2020, twenty of which were bomb threats.
 The report further commented saying, "the timing suggests that Libs of TikTok posts have been used to pick targets."
-In at least three instances, those bomb threats led to criminal charges against at least 9 individuals.
+In at least three instances, those bomb threats led to criminal charges against at least nine individuals.

+In April 2024, at least 54 additional instances of bomb threats were reported to be linked to posts by Libs of TikTok.